danrex/django-riv/README.md

 ## Requirements ##

-RIV does not require any additional third party modules.
+RiV does not require any additional third party modules.
 The serializers are built on top of the built-in Django serializers and therefore share the same requirements.